 All leaseholders of the York Apartments, regardless of the duration of their stay, are required to provide 60 days of notification prior to moving out by submitting an Agreement to Terminate a Tenancy Form N11 to the Housing Office.

 This also applies to all students who wish to move out for a temporary period between academic terms (e.g. during the summer months), and will require the student to re-apply for housing if they wish to return to York Apartments in future academic terms.
 Students already in a lease may not re-apply until they move out and there must be at least one academic term (or four months) between tenancies.

-A leaseholder who wishes to temporarily vacate their specific unit and sublease it to another tenant is required to register their subleasee through Housing Services and the subleasee must also be a student registered at York University in good standing.
+A leaseholder who wishes to temporarily vacate their specific unit and sublease it to another resident is required to register their subleasee through Housing & Conference Services and the subleasee must also be a student registered at York University in good standing.